-Trading is carried out in the area of 30 and 50 moving averages, which indicates market uncertainty regarding the long term direction, but with a slight advantage of euro buyers.
+Trading is carried out below 30 and 50 moving averages, which indicates the formation of a new downward trend.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

 In the event of a decline, the lower border of the indicator in the area of 1.1600 will act as a support.
 In case of growth, the upper border of the indicator in the area of 1.1616 will act as a resistance.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked in green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence — convergence/divergence of moving averages) Quick EMA period 12.
 Slow EMA period to 26.
 SMA period 9

 - Non-commercial speculative traders, such as individual traders, hedge funds, and large institutions that use the futures market for speculative purposes and meet certain requirements.

 - Long non-commercial positions represent the total long open position of non-commercial traders.